YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 5.1.
-Aim for traceability between user-stories, requirements, features and functionalities
+Aim for tracability between userstories, requirements, features and functionalities
 Once the issues are defined and you start working on your own branch which is named by the issue-id aim to map one on one each test in your code with each listed requirement in confluence and / or JIRA.

 ### 5.2.
-Zero tolerance for bugs
+Zero tollerance for bugs
-As soon as bugs are identified and reproduceable, register them as issues and resolve them with prior 1.
+As soon as bugs are identified and reproduceable, register them as issues and resolve them with prio 1.
-After resolution, think about the root cause of the bug, the mear fact that the bug occurred tells that something in the way of working has to be improved , what ?!
+After resolution, think about the root cause of the bug, the mear fact that the bug occured tells that something in the way of working has to be improved , what ?!
 Bugs are like broken windows the more you have them the faster the value of your building will be down to zero.